cesarvr/blog/content/post/istio.md

 image: https://github.com/cesarvr/hugo-blog/blob/master/static/static/logo/ocp.png?raw=true
 ---

-Let say we have a micro-service exposing some business API and we would like to gather some data about its usage pattern, like how many time the endpoints are being called.
-One way to solve this require modifying the existing code base adding the wanted behaviour in the form of a class or a set of functions (if functional is your thing), then we re-deploying our service and we are done.
+Let say we have a micro-service exposing some business API, and we want to gather some data about its usage pattern such as how many time an endpoint is being called, what is latency, etc. One way to solve this require modifying the existing code base; adding the wanted behaviour in the form of a class or a set of functions (if functional is your thing), testing and re-deploying.

 <!--more-->

-After successfully deploying this solution the question now is: *How can we reuse this functionality across all our micro-services ?* One way is to create a re-usable module, but that will require we go through all the projects adding that specific module, which is hard work (testing, compatibility, etc.), let's see if we can find a more elegant way to do this.
+After successfully deploying this solution the question now is: *How can we reuse this functionality across all our micro-services ?* One way is to create a re-usable module, but that will require us to go through all the projects adding that specific module, which is hard work (testing, compatibility, etc.). *But what happen if I got services running in C++ and my solution is in Ruby?*  In that case, supporting multiple codebase sounds like a bad idea.

 # Separating Of Concerns

-Other solution can be to separate the new functionality into it's own container.
-That new container add this functionality to the whole application, and it should do it without modifying the underlying service.
-This has some advantages, one is, we don't care about the programming language behind the service as long as we use the same protocol and all further enhancements are local to each applications.
+An elegant solution can be to separate the new functionality into it's own container.
+In a way that we can add the container to those services that need this "Telemetry" information.
+This has some advantages, one is, we don't care about the programming language behind the service as long as we use the same protocol, second, all further enhancements are local to that container, and third, each container is specialized in their own domain.

-But how we can create container like this?
-That's the answer this posts try to respond, pretty much like **Istio** or <put-here-your-service-mesh>, we are going to try to define a set of "plug and play" behaviour to existing applications.
-The objective is to learn how to achieve some of the functionalities provided by Istio, so in the future you can replace this functionalities with some real flexible solutions.
+*But how we can create such container?* That's the answer this posts will try to respond.
+Pretty much like **Istio** or <put-here-your-service-mesh>, we are going to enhance existing services.
+The objective is to learn how to achieve some of the functionalities provided by Istio, so in the future you can replace them with your own ideas.

 ## Simple Use Case Scenario

-Here goes one example, imagine you want to enforce some OAuth across all your services, you can write an "Ambassador" container that take care of that on behalf of your services and you are done.
-If you want to change the security protocol ?
-You change the code in one place, and re-deploy.
+If you need another example, imagine you want to enforce some *OAuth* across all your services, you can write a container that take care of that on behalf of your "business" container and you are done. *Do you want to change or upgrade the security protocol ?* Just change the code in one place and re-deploy.

 # Before We Start